 10. Newkirk Products( August 2016)- 3.47 million affected

 Newkirk products announced a breach in the data which victimized almost 3.47 million patients.
-The hackers not only gained access to primary care information but also premium invoice information, names, Medicaid ID numbers, group ID numbers and many other sensitive information.
+The hackers not only gained access to primary care information but also premium invoice information, names, Medicaid ID numbers, group ID numbers and much other sensitive information.

 These were the biggest healthcare data breaches recorded in the history of the healthcare world.
 And if you want to share more of this with us, do leave your message without any hesitation.

 To gain such useful insights on the healthcare industry, its latest trends, and thefts, do visit our blogs.
 Do not miss to explore our Contextual Healthcare Intelligence Platform that delivers the best high potential and customized healthcare data to clients from all over the USA and the globe as well.
 To know more in detail, visit Ampliz or reach out to our data experts at [email protected].